 NPAC SMS responds to the M-SET.

 If the numberPoolBlockSOA-Origination indicator is set to ‘true’, the NPAC SMS sends the originating SOA the M-EVENT-REPORT numberPoolBlockStatusAttributeValueChange with the numberPoolBlockStatus set back to ‘active’ and numberPoolBlockFailed-SP-List.
+For the XML interface, PATN – NpbAttributeValueChangeNotification.

 SOA confirms M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block De-Pool Partial Failure Broadcast to Local SMS of Subscription Versions and Number Pool Block (previously NNP flow 2.22.1)